-The good and bad of being a driving instructor
+Good and bad of being a driving instructor

-Here’s my honest opinion on the good and bad points based upon over 13 years of working as an instructor.
+Here’s my honest opinion on the good and bad of being a driving instructor based on 20 years of experience in the job.

 - You run your own business.
-It’s a great feeling to be self sufficient and know that you have your own company.
+It’s a great feeling to be self-sufficient and know that you have your own company.

 - There are lots of things to go into after becoming an ADI such as growing your own school, becoming an ADI trainer, starting up websites to help learners, advanced training, fleet training (visiting companies and training company drivers to be safer etc.).
-It’s far from a dead end job.
+It’s far from a dead-end job.

-- It’s easy to find your car in a car park with the roof sign on
+- It’s easy to find your car in a car park with the roof sign on.

 - You’re forever walking a tightrope when you drive a car.
 One mistake such as speeding and you could lose your entire business.

 - Your income is never guaranteed.
-You might have months where you earn £2500 and months where you earn £500.
+You might have months where you earn £2,500 and months where you earn £500.
 The bad winter of 2010 put a lot of instructors out of business.

 - It’s very stressful.
 You’re going to be dealing with road rage and idiots on the road every day.
 Hardly a week goes by when someone won’t blast the horn at you for stalling or shout at you out of the window.